pdhimate/Azure-Automation/README.md

 - Dynamically created main template depeding on the resources selected to deploy.
 - Separate module to contain scriptsused commonly
 - In-script provision to run the script in an Azure Runbook or on local Powershell
+- Ability to be hosted on VSTS/Azure DevOps pipeline.